Rarely seen but vitally important, roots are the unsung heroes of your trees. But what happens if you see exposed tree roots?

 Exposed roots can be dealt with in a variety of ways.
 The method used will depend on the type of tree, its location, and whether it presents a safety or property hazard.

-Cover Exposed Roots with a Thin Layer of Mulch
+Cover Exposed Tree Roots with a Thin Layer of Mulch

 Adding a thin layer of mulch can remedy exposed roots in some cases, but apply it carefully.
 Spreading mulch too deeply is a recipe for root rot.